gkrishnaks/stressanalysis/README.md

 Values such as Initial bridge offset, amplifier gain, external analog reference are to be changed as per the setup and demands before using this code.

-Processing reads it into a string until the carriage return ("\n").
+Processing reads serial data into a string until the carriage return ("\n").
 Then it splits the string at comma ',' and stores individual values in float array for further computations.
 Once the scientific computations are complete, the program writes the results to a timestamped log file in comma separated value format .csv file.

 Data log filename : "Log dd\mm\yyyy : hh:00 - (hh+1):00.csv" in the same directory of Processing.
 Example : "Log 14\03\2014 : 16:00 - 17.00.csv"
 The file has individual rows timestamped at the first entry.
 The first row of the file has column headings.
+<b>I have attached a sample log file, you may open it with Office Spreadsheet for viewing </b>

 If filename doesn't exist, file is created.
 Else, it is opened and appended.
 Since Processing has no "true" append mode for files, it has to be opened, written and closed every iteration.
 This data .csv log file can then be opened in a program like Live-graph (www.live-graph.org) for plotting real time dynamic graph between various  variables from data file, or it can be opened in Scientific computational softwares or Spreadsheet applications in Office suites like LibreOffice Calc or Gnumeric for post-processing.
 <b> I have attached a sample log file in the repo </b>